Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

     var query = _unitOfWork.Repository<MyClassToDeepLoad>().GetDbQueryable(incld);

 Notice the 'NavEntityName3.NavEntityName4'.
-This is how you get down to the deeper level of object graph.
+This is how you get down to the deeper levels of object graph.
 And that is our generic repository class.

 Now let's take a look at **_UnitOfWork.cs_**.